adaptivehealthintelligence/statTemplates/review/review-update-20250430.md

 ## **Next Steps**

 + Reviewers to ensure that the repository is visible at https://github.com/adaptivehealthintelligence
-+ Review attached SOP and provide comments or confirm that no comments required
++ Review attached SOP and provide comments or confirm that no comments required - provide comments by email by deadline (no comments for this review accepted after deadline)
-+ Review attached vignette for guidance on how to review SAP, further vignettes will be developed over time (*volunteer needed for vignette on how to review simulation report*)
++ Review attached vignette for guidance on how to review SAP, further vignettes will be developed over time (*volunteer needed for vignette on how to review simulation report*) - provide comments by email by deadline (no comments for this review accepted after deadline)
-+ If updates accepted, change status to first release, otherwise address next round of commments and retain at revised draft.
-Review process not to be used until it reaches release status.
++ If updates accepted, change status to first release and issue release notification.
+Otherwise, address next round of commments and retain at revised draft.
++ Review process templates not to be used until it reaches release status.